everton-o/az500/23-create-and-configure-azure-firewall/README.md

-# Azure Virtual Network, Subnet, and VMs
+# Azure Virtual Network, Subnets, and VM

 This example deploys a Azure Virtual Network, Subnet and one VM without a Public IP associated with it